Chirag-Shilwant/Big-Integer-in-Cpp/README.md

 # Big-Integer-in-Cpp

 ## Task:
-Create a large integer library, similar to what we have in Java as BigInteger.
+Created a large Integer library, similar to what we have in Java as BigInteger.
 This library provides functonalites to store arbitrarily large integer and perform basic math operatons.

 ## Math Operatons implemented: